 The journal’s name is an homage to the French American artist Marcel Duchamp, known for his irreverent sense of humor, absurdist wit, and often surreal outlook on life.
 Specifically, it refers to one of the artist’s earliest readymades, Chaussettes (Socks), made in 1912 after a long day of hiking with two friends, the painter Francis Picabia and the poet Guillaume Apollinaire.
 They were staying in a small inn in France’s Jura Mountains, and the work was destroyed by the innkeeper’s wife, Anna Pillage, the same day it was made.
 While Duchamp and Picabia were in the bathtub playing chess, she found the worn-out socks in a corner of Duchamp’s room and threw them out.
 According to an oral account by Apollinaire, Duchamp was so upset about the loss of his artwork that he never spoke of socks—or Socks—again in his life, and he walked the five hundred kilometers back to Paris barefoot.

-Just when we thought we knew everything there is to know about a particular subject—for instance, the life and work of the arguably most influential artist of the twentieth century—a mysterious pair of socks appears.
+Just when we thought we knew everything there is to know about a particular subject—for instance, the life and work of the arguably most influential artist of the twentieth century—a mysterious pair of socks appear.
 In other words, the journal aims to look for the unexpected in what we assume is familiar.
 Some stories are hidden in plain sight.
 Others are stuck in the cracks and interstices of culture.
-The journal will pry up stones on well-trodden paths to reveal the surprising, the shocking, the humorous, the poetic, the exiting, the absurd.
+The journal will pry up stones on well-trodden paths to reveal the surprising, the shocking, the humorous, the poetic, the exciting, the absurd.